-Posted over 8 years ago by Philip Ingram
+Posted almost 9 years ago by Philip Ingram

 I spent three weeks in March of 2010 trying to make CouchDB and Ruby do what i wanted.
 The idea was simple, i thought:

 What I mean by the statement above, is that I wanted to be able, at any time, to add database columns.
 We have all been told that nosql’s magic allows for this to happen easily, as a document store doesn’t give a fuck what it holds.

 Unlike, SQL which needs to be defined and in rail’s case, you need to define the schema in migrations.